Our proposed merger with Australian Mutual Bank Limited

 Yes, post-merger you’ll have access to an increased branch network of 13 branch locations up from seven branches today, with branch locations from both banks available to all members.

-What are the impacts of the merger on my account details?
+Will my account details have to change?
+What are the impacts on my account details?

 There’ll be no change to how you do your banking.
-Your member number, account numbers and BSB will remain the same.
+Your member number, account numbers, BSB payment arrangements will remain the same.

-Will there be changes to my interest rates?
+Will there be changes to my interest rates or accounts?

 Your products and services (such as your accounts, deposits, and loans) won’t change as a result of the Merger.
 Just as we operate today, from time to time there may be changes to product terms and conditions, fees, or interest rates and we’ll notify you as applicable to the relevant product or service.